When doing any sort of tensor/array computation in python (via numpy,

 Once these hurdles are overcome I don't see any blockers stopping projects

-from being fully shape typed.
+like numpy from being fully shape typed.

 This post and accompanying repo is just a sample form of what shape typing

 might become.
-With future PEPs and work on the python
+With future PEPs and work on the python type hinting system,

 we'll hopefully make our code incrementally safer.